kawgh1/new-react/README.md

 2. Decide on the State and where it lives
 3. What changes when State changes

+- To use React and access/manipulate State we need to use Classes (or Hooks)
+-
 - State is a Javascript object with properties that we can access and manipulate anywhere inside our class

 - class App extends Component { // Component class gives us the setState method